bhsi01/CRUD-Express/README.md

 1. Clone the repository

-2. Install dependencies
+2. Install dependencies:
    npm install

-3. Run the server
+3. Run the server:
    node app.js

    If you have nodemon installed, use: